otvam/magnet_webinar_eqn_models/README.md

     * Dataset contained in [N87_25C_eval.mat](data/N87_25C_eval.mat)
 * Both datasets are extracted from the following repository:
     * Guillod, T. and Lee, J. S. and Li, H. and Wang, S. and Chen, M. and Sullivan, C. R.
-    * Calculation of Ferrite Core Losses with Arbitrary Waveforms using the Composite Waveform Hypothesis
+    * Calculation of Ferrite Core Losses with Arbitrary Waveforms using the Composite Waveform Hypothesis: Reproducibility Dataset
-    * Reproducibility Dataset, Zenodo Repository, 2022
+    * Zenodo Repository, 2022
     * [10.5281/zenodo.7368936](https://doi.org/10.5281/zenodo.7368936)

 ## Warnings